GroestlCoin/MultiGroestl/README.md

 mvn clean package
 ```

-which will package the MultiDoge project into `multidoge-x.y.z.jar` where `x.y.z` is the current version
+which will package the MultiGroestl project into `multigroestl-x.y.z.jar` where `x.y.z` is the current version
 number.
 This is suitable for local development work.

 If you want to generate a complete set of multi-platform installers (Windows, Mac and Linux) you